 CATSO provides a set of ethical principles specific to the unique circumstances that arise in the assessment and treatment of people with problem sexual behaviors.
 CATSO's ethical guidelines crafted within the ethical guidelines of the specialized provider's mental health or addictions treatment discipline, and statutory reporting laws.

-CATSO members seek to further the public's recognition that special training and expertise are needed to effectively treat people with problem sexual behaviors.
-CATSO providers seek to coordinate their services with the services of other professionals, and work to further the public awareness of the importance of specialized treatment for people with problem sexual behaviors.
+CATSO members seek to further the public's recognition that special training and expertise are critical to effectively treat people with problem sexual behaviors.
+CATSO providers coordinate their services with the services of other professionals, and work to further the public awareness of the importance of specialized treatment for people with problem sexual behaviors.